jsheunis/book/docs/code_from_chapters/usecase_ml_code.rst

 Afterward dropping files, only "metadata" about file content and file availability stays behind, and you can't open the file anymore::

-   xdg-open .easteregg    # its gone :(!
+   xdg-open .easteregg.png    # its gone :(!

 But because the origin of the file is known, it can be reobtained using the :command:`datalad get`::

-   datalad get .easteregg
+   datalad get .easteregg.png

 Opening the comic works again, afterwards::

-   xdg-open .easteregg
+   xdg-open .easteregg.png

 This mechanism gives you access to data without the necessity to store all of the data locally.
 As long as there is one location that data is available from (a dataset on a shared cluster, a web source, cloud storage, a USB-stick, ...) and this source is known, there is no need for storing data when it is not in use.